pdarragh/parsing-with-zippers-paper-artifact/interact/README.md

 `pwz.ml` is the implementation of the algorithm described in the paper.

-`cst.ml` defines an additional type (`cst`) and functions for extracting concrete syntax trees from completed parses resulting from calls to `Pwz.parse`.
+`ast.ml` defines an additional type (`ast`) and functions for extracting abstract syntax trees from completed parses resulting from calls to `Pwz.parse`.
 It is used for convenience, and so is not considered part of the algorithm proper.